MrPicklePinosaur/haku/haku-design.md

 I could also have such qualifiers for verbs, maybe 文字列類用に

 The 類 is not really required but it makes it very clear that it is the type.

+## Also

+- map and fold are primitives
+- partial application is supported with special syntax
+- function composition operator
+- limited pattern matching with cons on the LHS

 ## Examples